gnikyt/activity/README.md

 ## Fetch

-The recommended way to install Backlight is [through composer](http://packagist.org).
+The recommended way to install is [through composer](http://packagist.org).

 Just create a composer.json file for your project: